Transition Year Programme (specially designed for Irish TY students)

 A typical day…

 The day will start at 08:30, with students making their breakfast and packing lunches for the day in their TY apartment, then meeting at 10:30 at the Royal Malta Yacht Club for a physical training activation session.
-These physical training sessions will be conducted by our in-house S&C coaches, with care being taken that the exercises are suitable for that age group, ensuring their safety.
+Our in-house S&C coaches will conduct these physical training sessions will be conducted by our in-house S&C coaches, with care being taken that the exercises are suitable for that age group, ensuring their safety.

 After sailing, the S&C coach will take control of the group, running a recovery session that sometimes involves an ice bath or swims.
 There will be a debrief on the day’s activities either before or after dinner at the RMYC.
 There will be some time set aside in the evening to relax before bed by 22:30… then it will start all over again.